 In association with the British Computer Society Formal Aspects of Computing Science (BCS-FACS), the LMS hosts an annual evening seminar on aspects of the computer science–mathematics interface.
 These events are free to anyone who wishes to attend, and have attracted high-quality speakers.

-The 2018 LMS/BCS-FACS Seminar will be held on 1st November 2018 at 6:00pm at De Morgan House.
-Professor Bill Roscoe of the University of Oxford will give a talk titled Verifying CSP and its offspring.
+The 2018 LMS/BCS-FACS Seminar was held on 1st November 2018.
+Professor Bill Roscoe of the University of Oxford gave a talk titled Verifying CSP and its offspring.